econPreference/TermStructureModels.jl/docs/src/estimation.md

     However, it is not good for practical projects.
 Small `populationsize` or `maxiter` may not lead to the best model, but it will find a good model.
 The prior distribution does not need to be the best form.
 Set `maxiter` based on your computational resources.

-!!! tip "Normalization of Data"

-    Our package demeans the principal components, which are risk factors in the bond market.
-Therefore, we recommend using macro data after demeaning it.

 ## Step 2.
 Sampling the Posterior Distribution of Parameters

 In Step 1, we got `tuned::Hyperparameter`. [`posterior_sampler`](@ref) uses it for the estimation.